 /e/ Foundation uses Slimstat Analytics to collect information about users and sets cookies to “[u]nderstand and save user’s preferences for future visits, and select the right language, if available.” /e/ also states to “not use third-party services (like Google Analytics) that track [user] information on [their] behalf, as [they] do not use any third party tracker.”
 However, their website embeds a Google font.
 Visiting their website likely results in communication with Google’s servers.

 /e/’s GitLab instance is hosted by OVH SAS.
 Their GitLab comes with more security features than their website.

 Their search engine is a customized Searx 0.14 instance hosted by Online SAS.

-/e/ promises “better data privacy and data security for individuals and corporations” by offering an “ungoogled” smartphone OS.
-As shown above, this isn’t completely true.
+Original summary: /e/ promises “better data privacy and data security for individuals and corporations” by offering an “ungoogled” smartphone OS.
+As shown above, this isn’t true.
 There is still Google traffic when using their operating system.
 Besides, the weather app and Magic Earth transfer personal data in cleartext.
 Then, there is a Google font on their website.

 Additionally, some people don’t want Signal or Telegram preinstalled on their smartphone.
 We observed traffic between the smartphone and an IP address of the Telegram Messenger Network without using the app.

 While /e/ looks promising, it isn’t Google-free by now.